Go to top

 become thinking, feeling, arguing and passionate creatures?".

-In a moment, though it may seem totally unbelievable, we will show you that our existence and rationality arose directly from the properties of chemical molecules, the conditions of gravity on our planet and the continual process that was triggered from these properties under these conditions, a process which started to infuence the properties of the particles...
+In a moment, though it may seem totally unbelievable, we will show you that our existence and rationality arose directly from the properties of chemical molecules, the conditions of gravity on our planet and the continual process that was triggered from these properties under these conditions, a process which started to inlfuence the properties of the particles...

 D u a l i t y o f N a t u r e:

-It all begins with the properties of matter named Duality of Nature, which manifests itself in the cyclic grouping of particles and the subsequent separation of objects made by this grouping.
+It all begins with the properties of matter named Duality of Nature, which manifests itself in the cyclic grouping of particles and the subsequent division of objects made by this grouping.

 In space, particles tend to group into planets, stars, galaxies, etc. Each astronomical object is a single centre of concentration of matter.
 Larger objects absorb smaller objects.
 Black holes concentrate matter in the strongest way.
 When certain limits of concentration are overpassed, it explodes.
 An example of this could be the Big Bang.